I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

-Each of these figures are not your average teleserye figures.
+Each of these figures is not your average teleserye character.

 The family dynamic can be best described as the usual dysfunctional big family web.
 Because of their mother's rivalry, Cassie and Marga are rivals as well.
 However, Cassie's responses opposed Marga's animosity, often avoiding the expected "sampalans" and only defending herself when necessary.
 Cassie does possess compassion for the people who hurt her, to the point that she was present in one of Marga's breakdowns, which led to an attempted suicide.
 This was actually the moment that compelled me to write this review.

 Kadenang Ginto is famous for two things: its ability to translate intense scenes into memes and plot twists.
 So many plot twists.
 Season 1 delivered on key plot twists that not only worked but helped the show reach three seasons as of 2019.

 Romina gave birth to Cassie because she was raped after a company party.
 This led to a ruined engagement with Carlos and her marriage to her boss, Robert, as well as the resentment of Daniela.
 We had yet to find the real father until it was revealed to be a former co-worker, Alvin.
 He works in Maxwell, Cassie's school, as a janitor, to get closer to the girl.
 Some viewers might find it odd that he does not seem as affectionate or paternal as Robert was.
 Well, he was an ex-convict and someone the viewers should not trust.
 Then there was the revelation that Alvin did not in fact impregnate Romina.
 So if he did not commit the rape, who did?
 There were too many suspicions flown around.